Definition of bioengineering in English:

 - Biotechnology applications to animal husbandry have been patented and commercialized, and major corporations invest in animal bioengineering.

-- 2The use of artificial tissues, organs, or organ components to replace damaged or absent parts of the body, such as artificial limbs and heart pacemakers.Más ejemplos en oraciones
+2The use of artificial tissues, organs, or organ components to replace damaged or absent body parts.

 - All the technology present in the OR was explained, from medical research and bioengineering to computer technology and patient care perspectives.

 - Working together, we can increase the understanding of how advances in biomedical imaging and bioengineering can be applied to improve public health.

 - Information on all aspects of NIBIB structure and operations and on activities related to biomedical imaging and bioengineering in general is available on the site.

 3The use in engineering or industry of organisms or biological processes.

 - Narayanamurti said Harvard will focus on strategic areas, such as bioengineering and the interface of biology and applied physics, math and computer science.

 - The first section, Part I: Fundamentals and Principles, presents basic science and mathematical principles of bioengineering and industrial biotechnology.